ameraj04/IDS2024F/homework/HW3/README.md

-The Three Pillars of Science are: Experiment, Theory and Computation.
+The Three Pillars of Science are: Experiment, Theory and Computation/Simulation.

 Three different applications of Computational and Data Sciences are: a.
 Bioinformatics/Genomics/Genetics: Computational and Data Sciences can help with the collection and analyzation of data about DNA sequences, etc to understand the molecular structures. b.
 Healthcare & Medical Imaging: Machine algorithms and models can help with the medical imagings such as MRI, CT scans etc to study the trend of disease and optimize the treatment.  c.
 Astronomy & Astrophysics: Computational models and techniques assist with data collection of telescopes and space stuff such as formation of galaxies, etc.